wp-plugins/knews/readme.txt

 * **Widget** for subscriber and surfing language capture, with Name and Surname optional fields.
 * **Newsletter customization**: Name and Surname token replacement in submit time.
 * Possibility of creating **your own templates** [(tutorial here)](http://www.knewsplugin.com/tutorial/).
-* **Multilingual**: it recognizes the languages of the blog or website automatically; compatible with WPML and qTranslate.
+* **Multilingual**: it recognizes the languages of the blog or website automatically; compatible with Polylang, WPML and qTranslate.
 * **Segmentation** of subscribers by language and in different mailing lists
 * Support for **SMTP** sending [(tutorial here)](http://www.knewsplugin.com/configure-smtp-submits/).
 * **Total control** of deferred sending, pause, start, end, logs, error reports and re-sending.